 For example, words associated with processing texture and sensation such as “His feet were numb” or “She gently placed her hand upon the smooth, cool surface” stimulate the Sensory cortex and cerebellum, whereas anything about physical movement “She jumped at the sound”, “He paced the room” causes a reaction in the Motor cortex.
 Smells and memories of smells stimulate the Olfactory cortex, “The smell of old books”, “An unpleasant odour” and the Visual cortex responds to colour and shape – “The shiny red phone sat askew to the pile of documents”.
 Finally, sounds such as “The persistent ringing of the phone” stimulate the Auditory cortex.

 A good story transports its audience to a place where they feel like they’re there.
 They feel like they’re experiencing it.
-As a result, one story can engage the brain in many different ways, and means that we are more engaged and affected by the information, and so more likely to remember and act upon it.
+As a result, one story can engage the brain in many different ways.
+It means that we are more engaged and affected by the information, and so more likely to remember and act upon it.

 When reading or listening to a story, different people will interpret its meaning in different ways.
 This is because stories are relatable to us, and we use our daily lives and experiences in interpreting the story.
 We emphasise with the people and situations by either creating a likeness to a previous experience of our own, or by putting ourselves into the new situation, deciding what we ourselves would do, and then comparing this to what the characters/people do.
 In turn, this causes us to sympathize or feel angry with them, and the story becomes more and more realistic to us.
 Whenever we hear or read a story, we want to relate it to one of our existing experiences.